 Photo: Sanyam Bahga / Wikimedia Commons / Image For Representation Only

 This sanctuary is located at an elevation of 5500 meters between the Sangla Valley and Chitkul.
 The sanctuary is home to majorly dry deciduous forest sheltering wildlife such as Blue Sheep, Leopard, Musk Deer, Goral, Black Bears, and Himalayan Bears.
-The Rakchham Chitkul Wildlife Sanctuary is situated in the dry zone and thus does not experience a prominent monsoon season making it ideal to be visited any time of the year.
+The Rakchham Chitkul Wildlife Sanctuary is situated in the dry zone and thus does not experience a prominent monsoon season making it ideal wildlife sanctuaries in Himachal Pradesh to be explore throughout the year.

-Suggested Read: Top Things To Do In Narkanda On Your Next Vacation In The Hills
+Suggested Read: Places To Visit In Himachal Pradesh For Your Next Vacation

 4. Kothi